 A330 Family.
-With 1,707 aircraft sold (of which 220 A330neo) and 1,323 delivered, the A330 Family covers all market segments with one twin-engine aircraft type and is designed to carry between 247 and 277 passengers.
+With 1,734 aircraft sold (of which 238 A330neo) and 1,439 delivered, the A330 Family covers all market segments with one twin-engine aircraft type and is designed to carry between 247 and 287 passengers.
 The A330 Family offers high levels of passenger comfort as well as large under-floor cargo areas.
 The competitors of the A330 Family are the Boeing 767, 777 and 787 aircraft series.

 The newest evolution to the A330 Family is the A330neo (new engine option), comprising the A330-800neo and A330-900neo versions.
-These aircraft incorporate latest generation Rolls-Royce Trent 7000 engines.
-Airbus Commercial Aircraft commenced final assembly for the first A330neo, an A330-900, in 2016.
-The first flight took place in October 2017 and both Type Certification and first delivery are planned for 2018.
-The final assembly of the A330-800 started in November 2017 and the aircraft is on track for the first flight planned mid-2018.
+These aircraft incorporate latest generation Rolls-Royce Trent 7000 engines and enhanced aerodynamics for improved fuel efficiency.
+The first flight took place in October 2017 and both Type Certification and first delivery were achieved in 2018, with TAP taking delivery of its first three A330-800s during the year.
+The final assembly of the A330-800 started in November 2017 and the aircraft performed its first flight on 6 November 2018.